apaciuk/rails-simple-articles-api/README.md

 # Rails simple namespaced Articles api with Postgres

-Rails namespaced API only for testing, simple title and body blog articles, Postgres DB, seed file.
+Rails namespaced API only for testing, simple title and body attribute blog articles, Postgres DB, seed file.

+Can be used as a starter to build out bigger and more complex back ends.

 ## Author